ajaya-samantaray/xarvio_aj/README.md

 ## This is a very simple application
 ## The app creates API for a simple Book store with books, its associated readers etc
+## The app does some extra validation to check If the ISBN entries are valid and also ensures that the return date of the
+## book is always greater than the borrow date.

 ## First clone the repository to your local host